Blandford Rugby Football Club Health and Safety Policy

 A coach, team manager or member of the administrative staff will welcome all new Mini and Youth players and their parents/guardians.
 The welcoming club representative shall where possible introduce the new player and their parents/guardians to the age group coach.

 The Youth Membership Officer is to explain the registration system, currently employed by the Rugby Football Union and the Mini and Youth Section of BRFC.
 It is essential that the parent/guardian completes and returns to the Youth Membership member at the earliest opportunity all documentation associated with player registration.
-This includes the registration form, together with the required number of passport size photographs, the annual subscription fee, Medical/Emergency Contact details and Photographic Image Permission Form.
+This includes the Club Membership Form, the annual subscription fee, Medical/Emergency Contact details and Photographic Image Permission Form.
 All forms must be completed in legible handwriting and signed by both player and parent/guardian as indicated on individual forms.
 Without this documentation, it is impossible for all notifications of fixture changes, emergency contact in the event of an accident or indeed limited insurance cover to be implemented.

 Young players will be divided into recognised age groups.
 Each age group will be coached in accordance with the guidelines issued by the RFU.